opinion

 Capitalizing on FOMO

 Although Gen Zers live a digital-first lifestyle, “IRL” experiences are still important to them, especially when it comes to local brands.
-An in-person experience is much more exclusive than a virtual event and also offers a chance for photo and video ops to be shared on social media, namely through events like pop-ups, early access to sales, meet-and-greets with influencers, or live music.
-Although millennials and Gen X have more of a history of in-store purchases, event partnerships with local brands can help bring Gen Z out of cyberspace and into the real world.
+An in-person experience is much more exclusive than a virtual one and also offers a chance for sharing photo and video ops on social media, namely through events like pop-ups, early access to sales, meet-and-greets with influencers, or live music.
+Although Gen Zers are less accustomed to in-store purchases than millennials and Gen X, event partnerships with local brands can help lure them out of cyberspace and into the real world.
 While social media provides a community, it can also cause users to feel alienated when they process too much of life behind a screen.

 Helping Us All Evolve

 Earning the trust and loyalty of this generation is no easy task in today’s saturated market.
 But their radical thinking prevents us from relying on old patterns and encourages us instead to think on our feet in new and innovative ways.
-Sexual wellness professionals have always been propelled forward by innovation, having existed on the margins of society for so long, and Gen Z inspires us to get even more creative in shaping our industry’s future.
+Sexual wellness professionals have always been propelled forward by innovation, and Gen Z inspires us to get even more creative in shaping our industry’s future.

 Naima Karp is a content writer and PR intern with over a decade of experience in crafting lifestyle, sexual health and wellness content writing for a variety of platforms.